 Our attempts to damage the battery by significantly overcharging & discharging them, failed.

-We didn't understand why they were not being sold in Australia, so we decided to look into selling them and started IRONCORE BATTERIES in 2007.
+We didn't understand why they were not available, so we decided to look into selling them and started IRONCORE BATTERIES in 2007.

-Since 2007 we have actively worked hard to reduce the cost of our batteries with over a 60% reduction in price for our customers.
+Ironcore Battries have actively worked hard to reduce the cost of our batteries with over a 45% price reduction since 2007.

-The owners of IRONCORE Batteries use their Nickel Iron battery daily.
-They will turn 12 years old in December 2021.
+The owners of IRONCORE BATTERIES have a 100% electric house and use their 48volt x 1000Ah Nickel Iron battery daily.
+The battery turned 12 years old in December 2021.

 We believe so much in our product, it is the only battery type we sell.